scriptype/salinger/README.md

 Our `server` script looks for `PORT` environment variable.
 Let's provide that.

 Create `env.js` inside the `scripts` folder.
-Its content should be as follows:
+Its content should be the following code:

 ```js
 const PORT = process.env.PORT || '8081'